lastboy/js.utils/README.md

 ### Task

-<p>Prepare your project to development / production using JSHint & UglifyJS</p>
+<p>Prepare your project for development / production using, JSHint & UglifyJS</p>
 TBD

 ## Behavior